 You recycle, buy organic, and use eco-friendly products for yourself, so wouldn’t it make sense to make similar choices for your cat?
-This Earth Day, I thought I’d share some ways how you can help the planet by going green for your cat.
+There are many ways you can help the planet by going green for your cat.

 Do you have a lot of old cat toys your cats never play with anymore?
 What about beds, or litter boxes, or even old towels?
 Your local shelter or private rescue group will appreciate the donation.
 Be sure to call first to see what they need.

 Natural and organic pet foods use meats that are raised in sustainable, humane ways without added drugs or hormones, minimally processed, and preserved with natural substances, such as vitamins C and E. Certified-organic pet foods must meet strict USDA standards that spell out how ingredients are produced and processed, which means no pesticides, hormones, antibiotics, artificial preservatives, artificial ingredients or genetically engineered ingredients.

 Many household cleaners contain contain hazardous ingredients such as organic solvents and petroleum based chemicals which can release volatile organic compounds into your indoor air.
 Some ingredients in household cleaners are known to cause cancer in animals and are suspected human carcinogens.
 Inappropriate use, storage and disposal of these hazardous household substances may impact your personal health and the health of our environment.
 Lysol, Pine-sol and other products containing phenols are deadly to cats as they can cause serious liver damage.
 Chlorox bleach, especially when concentrated, can cause chemical burns when it comes in contact with sensitive cat paws.
 Use cat friendly products instead.